Sonocool13/yxia0064_9103_final/README.md

 ```
 ### Density of Central Random Points (`mouseX`)

-The `randomPoint()` method in the `createMutipleCircle` class is used to generate a set of constantly changing scattered points around the center.
+The `randomPoint()` method in the `createMultipleCircle` class is used to generate a set of constantly changing scattered points around the center.
 The position, size, and transparency of each point are controlled by the `noise()` and `map()` functions, so that the dot matrix presents a dynamic motion effect while maintaining a certain regularity.

 - `randomPointAlpha` controls the overall transparency of all points, and its value changes with time (`frameCount`).
 - `randomPointR` is the radius of each point, controlled by `mouseX` and `noise()`, so the distribution of points changes with horizontal mouse movement.